Zaynab bint Khuzayma: Early life

 Zaynab was the first of Muhammad’s wives who was not from the Quraysh tribe.
-Her father, Khuzayma ibn al-Harith, was from the Hilal tribe in Mecca.
+Her father, Khuzayma ibn al-Harith, was from the Hilal tribe.
 Her mother is sometimes said to have been Hind bint Awf, but this tradition is weak.

 Her first husband was her cousin, Jahm ibn ‘Amr ibn al-Harith.

 While Zaynab was still a polytheist, she acquired a reputation for extreme generosity.
 "She was called 'Mother of the Beggars' because of her kindness to them and her pity for them."

 It is not known exactly when Zaynab converted to Islam, but her second husband was a prominent Muslim, Abdullah ibn Jahsh.
 This marriage must have ended in divorce, since Zaynab was already remarried at the time of Abdullah’s death; and she is not listed among the people whom he took to Medina in 622.

 Zaynab's next husband was Tufayl ibn al-Harith, a Muslim from the Muttalib clan; but this marriage also ended in divorce.

 Afterwards Zaynab married Tufayl's brother, Ubayda, who was more than thirty years older than herself.
 In 622 they joined the general emigration to Medina, where they lived on a plot of land that was shared with Ubayda's two brothers.
 Ubayda was killed at the Battle of Badr in March 624, and Zaynab remained a widow for nearly a year.